-Submission of assignments and late policies: Consult the lab calendar to see when homework assignments and term papers are due.
-Assignments/papers are due at the beginning of lab; they should be typed and double-spaced, turned in as a hard copy.
-If you are unable to be in lab on a day that an assignment is due, you can turn in the assignment BEFORE lab to the GTF mailboxes.
-To turn in material to mailboxes, go to the psychology main office (131 Straub) and provide the person there with the name of your GTF.
-Material received after lab will be considered late.
+Submission of assignments and late policies: Assignments/papers are due at the beginning of lab; they should be typed and double-spaced, turned in as a soft copy via Safeassign on Blackboard.
 Late assignments will be penalized 10% for every day they are late, and assignments will not be accepted for grades after 4 days past their due date, although you may submit them for feedback.